Global Activities

 Chubu Branch

-Cleanup around Nagoya ITOCHU Building
+Chubu Branch’s Cleanup around Nagoya ITOCHU Building

 Once a year, we clean up around our branch building as part of our beautification activities.
-In FYE 2025, our cleanup was on November 20.
+In FYE 2026, our cleanup was on November 20.
 A total of 23 people were divided into 2 groups and collected garbage around the building.
-We plan to continue this cleanup activity in the next fiscal year and beyond.
+We plan to continue this cleanup activity in the next year and beyond.

 Tohoku Branch